You are viewing a story from harrypotterfanfiction.com

 Potter nodded, his face hardened with determination.
-Raising a finger, he pointed to an nearby tapestry that looked about as old as McGonagall herself.
+Raising a finger, he pointed to a nearby tapestry that looked about as old as McGonagall herself.
 “Alright.
-You hide behind that tapestry until after I get Filch out of the office.
+You hide behind that tapestry and wait until I get Filch out of the office.
 Then you can go inside and grab Mrs. Norris.”

-“Aye aye, Oh Capitano.”
-I gave a sarcastic little salute and turned on my heel towards the tapestry.
-Rolling his eyes, Potter walked a couple meters in the opposite direction, took a dungbomb out of his pocket, and lobbed it inside an empty classroom.
+“Aye aye, capitano.”
+I gave a sarcastic little salute, and Potter rolled his eyes as I turned on my heel towards the tapestry.
+While I ducked behind the musty fabric, I could hear Potter walk in the opposite direction.
+There was a rustling as he took a dungbomb out of his pocket, and then a satisfying little poof sound as he lobbed it inside an empty classroom.

 The tapestry smelled worse.

-Muttering angrily to myself (which is kinda hard to do when you’re trying not to breathe too much), I crouched down behind the tapestry.
-Great, just great.
-Right now, I was pretty much facing two prospects: death by lack of air, or death by tapestry suffocation.
+Muttering angrily to myself (which was kind of hard to do when trying not to breathe too much), I crouched down in the dark and waited.
 Remind me why I was doing this again?

-Seconds ticked by, and I kept on waiting.
+I remained silently behind the tapestry, knowing full well that with each second I was losing more and more self-respect, and that it wouldn't be long before my olfactory receptors started committing mass suicide.
 One minute later, and I was gnashing my teeth in fury.
-Two minutes later, and I was cursing Potter, this prank, and this godforsaken tapestry to Pluto and back.
-Five minutes later, I was just about ready to either a) leap out from behind the tapestry and run away, screaming like a deranged madwoman, or b) pass out due to lack of oxygen.
-But then, all of a sudden, I heard footsteps.
+Two minutes later, and I was mentally cursing Potter, this prank, and this godforsaken tapestry.
+Five minutes later, and I was just about ready to pass out due to lack of oxygen.

 “I think he went this way, sir.”
 Potter.
-His voice was deep and clear, ringing throughout the corridor.
-I stiffened.
-My heartbeat faltered, stopped, and then suddenly jerked into doubletime.
+His voice was deep and clear, ringing throughout the narrow corridor, and I stiffened.
+My heartbeat faltered, stopped, and suddenly jerked into double-time.